 Selena Simmons-Duffin reports on health policy for NPR.

-Simmons-Duffin attended Stanford University, where she majored in English.
-She took time off from college to do HIV/AIDS-related work in East Africa.
+Simmons-Duffin is a graduate of Stanford University, where she studied English.
+She took six months off from college to do HIV/AIDS-related work in East Africa.
 She started out in radio at Stanford's radio station, KZSU, and went on to study documentary radio at the Salt Institute, before coming to NPR as an intern in 2009.

-She lives in Washington, DC, with her spouse and kids.
+She lives in Washington, D.C., with her spouse and two kids.